ElianeLapointe/retail_sales_analysis/README.md

 |----|----|----|
 | 2023 | 02 | 535.531914893617 |

-Explanation:
+*Explanation:*

--- Task: Write a SQL query to find the top 5 customers based on the highest total sales:
+*Task*: Write a SQL query to find the top 5 customers based on the highest total sales:

 ```sql
 SELECT customer_id, SUM(total_sale) AS total_spent FROM source_db.retail_sales GROUP BY customer_id ORDER BY total_spent DESC LIMIT 5;